 Join the queue to see Seville’s famous Cathedral once the site of a mosque and still retaining some features from that Moorish period of Spain’s history.
 Once inside the scale of the place is breath-taking and that long queue of seemingly hundreds of people just disappears into its spacious footprint.
 There’s much to see including ornate altars, what purports to be the tomb of Christopher Columbus, some major ecclesiastical bling and last but not least The Giralda Tower, a section of the mosque that once stood here.

 It is beautifully lit at night and there are live musicians playing on the terrace which gives really good feels and makes it a top place to visit

 Where: Avenida de la Constitucion s/n, 41004 Seville, Spain (Casco Antiguo)

 Suggested Read: 10 Most Stunning Churches In Spain That Are A Work Of Art

-The Bashrat mosque is situated in Pedro Abad in the Spanish comarca of Alto Guadalquivir, province of Cordoba.
+The Bashrat mosque is situated in Pedro Abad in the Spanish comarca of Alto Guadalquivir, province of Cordoba which is one of the famous mosque in Spain.
 Centre of the Ahmadiyya Movement which stirred Spain, the mosque has been of high historical importance.
 It has two minarets around it and it was built in 1982.
 Though it is not that famous, it has a great historical significance to it.
 It is the first purpose-built mosque since the end of Muslim rule at the end of the 15th century